sguox002/leetcode/leetcode-all.md

 ->>

 ### union-find
+<<-1319	Number of Operations to Make Network Connected    		54.6%	Medium
+union find the disjoint set and connect these disjoint set.
+->>

 <<-1489	Find Critical and Pseudo-Critical Edges in Minimum Spanning Tree    		52.2%	Hard
 given a undirected graph with n nodes from 0 to n-1.
 The graph is given by a list of weighted edges [i,j,w] a MST is the connected graph with min total edge weight.